← Back to blog

 What Changes After Scar Regeneration

-Scar regeneration works by improving the quality and stability of the tissue, not just the surface.
+Scar regeneration works by improving the quality and stability of the tissue

 Through treatment, we: